codeequity/codeEquity/docs/ceManual.md

 teams.
 GitHub has integrated their project boards with all core elements of its repository management toolkit, and provides a push-based notification system for external application integration.
-CodeEquity utilizes this notification system along with GitHub's Octokit developer REST and GraphQL APIs to build a wrapper around any Github project board, converting it into a CodeEquity Project.
+CodeEquity utilizes this notification system along with GitHub's Octokit REST and GraphQL APIs to build a wrapper around any Github project board, converting it into a CodeEquity Project.

 The image below shows a typical GitHub project.
 This project is for "LUCI", and is composed of three